-NO!
-Aggressiveness and the desire to fight come from a LACK of self-discipline.
-Our karate training will teach your child self-discipline.
+Not at all.
+Aggressiveness and the desire to fight come from a LACK of discipline.
+Karate will teach your child self-discipline.
 In addition, we have very strict rules regarding violent behavior and the general conduct of students outside the school.

-Is there any religious teaching involved in karate?
+Are there any religious teachings involved in karate?

 How long will it take my child to earn a black belt?

-How long will it take for my child to develop the skills to defend him or herself?
+How long will it take for my child to be able to defend him or herself?